wilsonmar/jmeter-scripts/README.md

    * In "The-Internal" folder are scripts to invoke "The Internet" sample app Dave Hoeffer wrote for Selenium functional testers use to validate their skill.
 This is similar to https://wilsonmar.github.io/flood-the-internet/#challenges-on-the-internet-app

+Several people contributed to this project:
+   * Anil Mainali
+   * Wilson Mar
+   * <em>How about you?</em>

+They may be available for tutoring.

 ## Setup